isabella232/laserfiche-sharepoint-integration/docs/admin-documentation.md

 - The Save-To-Laserfiche Web Part:
     - Follow the same steps as above, but title the Page LaserficheSpSignIn, and add the “Save to Laserfiche” web part.

-## How to Register Your App in the Developer Console
+## Register Your App in the Developer Console
 1. Open the [Developer Console](https://developer.laserfiche.com/developer-console.html)
 1. Attempt to Create a New App from Manifest, and copy-paste the manifest provided [here](https://github.com/Laserfiche/laserfiche-sharepoint-integration/blob/1.x/UserDocuments/Laserfiche%20SharePoint%20Integration%20AppManifest.json)
 1. If the attempt fails because an app with that client ID already exists, find the app with that client id by opening the following url in a new tab: https://app.laserfiche.com/devconsole/apps/<b>{your_client_id_goes_here}</b>/config, where the part in brackets should be replaced by the client_id you copied.